thorinaboenke/FHTW_BIC1_minesweeper/README.md

 A cell is revealed by entering its coordinates in the format 'A2', i.e. capital letter followed by a number.
 A cell is flagged by entering its coordinates with a preceding '?', i.e. '?A2'.
 Flagged cells can still be revealed later.
+Additional characters entered after the coordinates will be ignored.

 The player wins when
 - all cells without mines are revealed